Skril3366/ARchivist/context/TASKS.md

 **Details:**
 - Create `extraction/fact_extractor.py` with UserFactExtractor class
-- Implement method to analyze message context and extract structured facts
+- Implement method to analyze message context and extract structured facts.
+- **Before extracting new facts for a user, read existing facts for that user from the Neo4j database and provide them to the LLM's context to prevent duplicate extractions.**
-- Add semantic similarity checking to avoid duplicate attributes
+- Add semantic similarity checking to avoid duplicate attributes.
-- Include confidence scoring for extracted facts
+- Include confidence scoring for extracted facts.
-- Implement fact merging logic for combining information from multiple messages
+- Implement fact merging logic for combining information from multiple messages.
-- Add validation to ensure extracted facts match expected schema
+- Add validation to ensure extracted facts match expected schema.

-**Verification:** Fact extractor can process message contexts and return structured, deduplicated user facts
+**Verification:** Fact extractor can process message contexts, leverage existing facts to avoid duplicates, and return structured, deduplicated user facts.

 ## Task 8: Neo4j Database Interface
 **Objective:** Create database layer for storing and retrieving user facts in Neo4j with Docker integration.